anirudhashastri/BlindSight/README.md

 ---
 ## Screenshots / Video
 Our project does not have any frontend interface (visual UI) as our whole project is build to help the visually disabled.
-Our interfeace is rooted in Text to speach and speach to text therefore we are adding a video link below to show how our system work for you reference.
+Our interface is rooted in Text to speach and speach to text therefore we are adding a video link below to show how our system work for you reference.
+(Click on the video below)

 [![Watch the video](https://github.com/anirudhashastri/BlindSight/blob/f0b11d0b7f1c4581220d066dc7b0afce8633ebfc/images/thumbnail.png)](https://drive.google.com/file/d/1PtzMPufQGHWVCk3AjRUqQE70H2LEru79/view?usp=sharing)